roscoe447/Data-Analysis/README.md

 # Data Analysis – Public Opinion Survey (EU)

-Tento repozitár obsahuje dáta a analýzu verejnej mienky EU.
-Cieľom projektu bolo získať prehľad o názoroch respondentov a vytvoriť prehľadné vizualizácie a závery.
-Dáta pochádzajú s voľne dostupných zdrojov na internete.
+- This repository contains data and analysis of public opinion about the European Union.
+The aim of the project is to gain insights into respondents’ opinions and to create clear visualizations and conclusions.
+The data comes from publicly available online sources.
 ---

-## 📂 Obsah repozitára
+## 📂 Repository contents
-- `Dotazník - vstupy.xlsx` → vstupné dáta
+- `Questionnaire - inputs.xlsx` → raw input data
-- `Analýza verejnej mienky.xlsx` → spracované výsledky
+- `Public opinion analysis.xlsx` → processed results
-- `EU - public research.ipynb` → Jupyter notebook s kódom a vizualizáciami
+- `EU - public research.ipynb` → Jupyter Notebook with code and visualizations
-- `ZAVER.md` → podrobné závery analýzy
+- `CONCLUSION.md` → detailed conclusions of the analysis

 ---

-## 🛠️ Nástroje
+## 🛠️ Tools
-- **Python** (pandas, matplotlib, seaborn, jupyter)
+- **Python** (pandas, matplotlib, seaborn, Jupyter)
-- **Excel** (spracovanie dát a grafy)
+- **Excel** (data processing and charts)

 ---

-## 📝 Ako používať
+## 📝 How to Use
-1. Stiahni alebo naklonuj repozitár.
+1. Download or clone the repository.
-2. Otvor notebook `EU - public research.ipynb` v Jupyter Notebook alebo VS Code.
+2. Open the notebook `EU - public research.ipynb` in Jupyter Notebook or VS Code.
-3. Výsledky a vizualizácie sú dostupné aj v Excel súbore.
-4. Kompletný text so závermi nájdeš v **ZAVER.md**.
+3. Results and visualizations are also available in the Excel file.
+4. The complete report with conclusions can be found in **CONCLUSION.md**.